Martese Davis, sophomore

 Kitt Daugherty, freshman

 "The slime business really took off.
 I think we were the most successful class business that the maker space has ever had.
 And then there's also my plant watering system; you water one plant and it waters all of them.
-And I gave so many presentations on that, and everyone thought it was so cool because I used color water and you could see threw the tubes.
-And I had some power points on it that were re...
+And I gave so many presentations on that, and everyone thought it was so cool because I used color water and you could see through the tubes.
+And I had some power points on it that we...

 Jordan Gorham, 8th grade